mmmanishs/HackerMash/README.md

 # HackerMash
-An iOS app for Hacker News
+An iOS client for Hacker News